stridecolossus/JOVE/panama.md

 }
 ```

-This handle is then linked to an up-call stub with the method signature matching the `message` method:
+This handle is then linked to an up-call stub with a method signature matching the `message` method:

 ```java
 private static MemorySegment link(MethodHandle handle) {